-Full Professor in Portuguese and Brazilian Literature at the School of Languages and Literatures, Translation and Intepretation of the University of Bologna since 2014, Roberto Vecchi holds the chair in Portuguese Literature and Brazilian Literature (since Academic Year 1992-93 as associate professor).
+Full Professor in Portuguese and Brazilian Literature at the School of Languages and Literatures, Translation and Intepretation of the University of Bologna since 2014, Roberto Vecchi holds the chair in Portuguese Literature and Brazilian Literature (since Academic Year 1993 as associate professor).
 Head of the Department of Modern Languages, Literatures and Cultures of this University, director of the Postcolonial Study Centre (Centro Studi sulle Letterature Omeoglotte dei paesi Extraeuropei - a Centre for the Study of the Literatures in European Languages of Non-European Countries), he is also coordinator (since 2010) of the Iberian Studies PhD program of the University of Bologna where he is responsible for the branch of Portuguese and Brazilian Studies.
 He has taught at the University of Venezia, at the University of Parma and at the Universitiy of Milan.
 He is Fellow Researcher of the CES (Centro de Estudos Sociais) of University of Coimbra studying trauma, colonial war and violence, researcher at the ELAB, Laboratório de Estudos Literários Avançados at the Universidade Nova de Lisboa and, in Brazil, he is CNPq resarcher in the research group on violence and literature.
 He is Honorary Professor (2015-2018) of Lusophone Studies at the School of Cultures, Languages and Area Studies at the University of Nottingham (UK).
-He is the president (2014-2017) of the AIL, International Association of Lusitanists.
+He is the president (since 2014) of the AIL, International Association of Lusitanists.

 Since the beginning of his academic education, his scientific interests have been focused on the theory and history of Portuguese speaking cultures - embracing both Brazilian and Portuguese areas.